-We are very proud of our full-time faculty to student ratio of 1:16, a ratio that at least in the recent past is better than more than 80% of the other community colleges in the State of Michigan, 30% of those which are more than double, and even up to triple, our rate.
+We are very proud of our full-time faculty to student ratio of 1:24, a ratio that at least in the recent past is better than more than 85% of the other community colleges in the State of Michigan, 20% of those which are more than double, and even up to triple, our rate.
 Instructional staff/student ratios for major academic programs are as follows: Liberal Arts 1:17, School of Business 1:15, School of Technology 1:12 and School of Nursing 1:8.
-Southwestern Michigan College has a very lean administration with only 24 full-time employees being classified as executive, administrative or managerial.
+Southwestern Michigan College has a very lean administration with only 24 full-time d) Provide instruction staff/student and administrative staff/student ratios for major academic programs or colleges employees being classified as executive, administrative or managerial.
 Any ratio calculation by academic program would be misleading and not of value.